 AppCode creates a text file named buffer1.txt.
 The next scratch buffer you create is named buffer2.txt, and so on up to buffer5.txt.
-When that limit is reached, it will recreate buffer1.txt and suggest to clear the content for it.
-If you want to make sure that a scratch buffer is not cleared after you have five, you can rename it.
+When AppCode reaches that limit, it will recreate buffer1.txt and suggest clearing the content for it.
+If you want to make sure AppCode does not clear the scratch buffer after you have five, you can rename it.

 By default, scratch files and buffers are sorted alphabetically by their names and next by their extensions (types), which automatically means that buffer files always come first.
 To sort scratch files by types, click or right-click the Files tab and select Sort by Type.

 Alternatively, you can use the Show Scratch Files action to open a separate popup with all available scratch files:

 By default, AppCode stores scratch files and buffers in the IDE configuration directory under scratches.
 They are available from any IDE and project that uses this configuration directory.